glaforte/TabbyEngine/docs/_posts/2018-04-26-threading-copy-on-write.md

 layout: default
 title: Copy-on-Write Technique
 ---
-As an interesting challenge to discover more of the advanced C++ features, I've decided to work on multi-threading the Tabby Engine.
-The goal would be to have all the rendering elements done through a job-like engine, using only standard C++ features.
+As an interesting challenge to discover more of the advanced C++11 features, I've decided to work on multi-threading the Tabby Engine.
+The goal would be to have all the rendering elements done through a job-like engine and grealtly improve its CPU usage.

 <h3>Dual-Threaded Application Design</h3>

-Most of the multi-threaded 3D applications that I have worked with and developed in, have followed a dual thread system with a Main thread (or UI thread or Gameplay thread) and a Render thread.
-To me, that seems like a decent stepping stone to getting a more advanced multi-threaded application.
+Most of the multi-threaded 3D applications that I have worked with and developed in, have followed a dual-thread system with a Main thread (or UI thread or Gameplay thread) and a Render thread.
+To me, that seems like a decent stepping stone to developing a more advanced multi-threaded application.

-<h4>UI Thread Responsibilities</h4>
+<h4>Main Thread Responsibilities</h4>
 * Handle window events, mouse events, keyboard events.
 * Update assets.
 * Executes the draw-objective assets: filling up a scene draft that contains a raster item queue.